 - Complete an Online Application.

-- Schedule a time for a screening interview with Lee Williams.
+- Schedule a time for a screening interview with the office of Equity and Inclusion.

 From arts camps to leadership opportunities, Blue Ribbon Mentor Advocate provides exceptional resources for mentees, mentors, and parents.
 Our programs aim to expose our members to the academic, social, and cultural resources they need to chart a successful and fulfilling course in life.

 - Parents, mentors, or Office of Equity and Inclusion staff members may submit requests for funds.
 Students may submit information as well, but only in conjunction with an adult sponsor.

 - Requests are reviewed by Office of Equity and Inclusion staff, and responses are usually provided within 1-2 weeks.